 The first round of the International Negotiation Conference (INC-1) was held in Uruguay in November 2022.
 Read ASH’s daily blog recaps and interventions from INC-1, starting here.

 The second round of negotiations, INC-2, will be held in Paris, France from May 22-26, 2023.
 Email ASH here to discuss INC-2>

 The United Nations Environment Programme (UNEP) has correctly designated cigarette filters as a form of single-use plastic.
-One of the first orders of business for the International Negotiation Conference (INC) for the plastics treaty will be to consider a ban or strict regulation of all single-use plastics as a necessary measure to reduce pollution and save our oceans.
+One of the first orders of business for the International Negotiation Conference (INC) for the plastics treaty is to consider a ban or strict regulation of all single-use plastics as a necessary measure to reduce pollution and save our oceans.

-Cigarette filters, are the number one form of litter worldwide – 4.5 trillion are littered every year.
+Cigarette filters are the number one form of litter worldwide – 4.5 trillion are littered every year.

 As part of Project Sunset – a global initiative to phase out the sale of commercial tobacco products – ASH is joining the UN Plastics Treaty negotiations as an organizing member of the Stop Tobacco Pollution Alliance (STPA).